Frequently Asked Questions | Gas Inspection and Certification in WA

 How long does an appliance’s certification last for?

 The approval/certification lasts the life of the appliance, subject to the appliance being maintained in-accordance with the requirements of the regulations and manufacturer’s recommendations.
-In relation to a certified Type B appliance, it will require re-certification if relocated.
+Type B appliances will require re certification if relocated.

 Where are inspections carried out?